 In all M&A deals—but particularly in those involving at least one highly digital party—deal teams should be thinking beyond traditional closing models.

 Gains erode quickly if companies cannot reap the benefits of the merger or acquisition in short order.
 Digital is the only tool at their disposal that can deliver within the accelerated timeframe today’s rapid business pace demands.

 No more lengthy TSAs.
-We expect Transitional Service Agreements (TSAs) between a buyer and a seller will be a relic three to five years from now because of digital technologies.
-While TSAs ensure business continuity for the buyer, they also delay synergies, create higher operational costs—as TSAs generally have markups anywhere from 5 to 20 percent—limit buyer flexibility and increase dependency on the seller.
+We expect lengthy Transitional Service Agreements (TSAs) between a buyer and a seller will be a relic three years from now because of digital technologies.
+While TSAs ensure business continuity for the buyer, they also delay synergies, create higher operational costs—as TSAs have markups up to 10% with an escalating pricing premium over time—limit buyer flexibility and increase dependency on the seller.

 Digital becomes a capability with impact.
 Nine out of 10 executives agree that to be successful, companies must develop new M&A capabilities—specifically those that help them choose when to buy, partner, invest or incubate as they execute digital business models.
-An increasing number of companies are executing string-of-pearls acquisitions, where they buy a number of smaller companies to give them digital prowess in a specific area.
+Increasingly, companies are executing string-of-pearls acquisitions, where they buy a number of smaller companies to give them digital prowess in a specific area.
 In these types of deals, innovative closing models are key to business continuity and sustainability.

-Embrace the ecosystem, which will be partially tied to M&A value.
+Embrace the ecosystem.
 No one player will be able to provide the full capabilities business model transformation requires.
 Because of this fact, companies will need to agree on closing models that are more open, flexible and inherently collaborative.

-Execute the business model at conference-room scale to test readiness.
+Test the business model at conference-room scale.
 Set up a minimal viable product that your team can use to simulate a set of transactions.
 Doing so will allow you to prove whether your model will work or not, clarifying if third-party providers truly have the capabilities your company requires.